 After making so many rich and gooey things this week, I thought I’d switch gears and make something kind of wholesome and useful.
-This carrot pecan bread recipe is based on an old recipe from a 1984 Southern Living annual, so it’s (at least) 24 years old.
-Doesn’t it seem strange that 1984 was 24 whole years ago?
-1984 seems like yesterday.
-I hated the ’80s but I sort miss them still.
+Carrot-Pecan Bread recipe is based on an old Southern Living recipe from 1984.

 - 1 cup boiling water